Review of Three Dog Bakery Gracie’s Gourmet Dog Food Pouches

-Ingredients: Chicken, broccoli, carrots, cooked rice, ground flax seed, corn starch, maltodextrin, vitamin E supplement, niacin (niacinamide), d-calcium pantothenate, vitamin A palmitate, riboflavin, thiamin mononitrate, pyridoxine hydrochloride, folic acid, beta-carotene (source of vitamin A), ascorbic acid (source of vitamin C), biotin, vitamin B12 supplement, cholacalciferol (source of vitamin D3), ], salt, natural chicken flavor roasted concentrate, choline chloride, ferrous phosphate, zinc oxide, manganese sulfate, sodium chloride, cupric oxide (source of copper), sodium selenite, potassium iodide
+Ingredients: Chicken, broccoli, rice, carrots, rice protein concentrate, tricalcium phosphate, ground flax seed, potassium chloride, starch, vitamins: [maltodextrin, vitamin E supplement, niacin supplement, d-calcium pantothenate, vitamin A palmitate, riboflavin, thiamin mononitrate, pyridoxine hydrochloride, folic acid, beta-carotene (source of vitamin A), ascorbic acid (source of vitamin C), biotin, vitamin B12 supplement, cholecalciferol (source of vitamin D3), ], salt, natural chicken flavor, choline chloride, minerals: [zinc oxide, ferric orthophosphate, copper sulfate (source of copper), manganese sulfate], sodium selenite, potassium iodide

 Fiber (estimated dry matter content) = 4.5%